...where distraction is the main attraction.

 Though I have criticized his whiskies before (and will now again), I like David Stirk.
 When I met him in person three years ago, he was friendly, very funny, and a great presenter.
 He also jumps head first into discussions with whisky geeks online, more so than most (or any other?) independent bottler.
 I just tend to find cask-related problems with many of the Exclusive Casks/Malts releases.

 There were the Bowmore and Aberlour bottlings for K&L (both of which I probably scored too highly), which had odd goopy buttery layers of oak sitting on top of immature spirit.
 And then found the same problem with two whiskies (Glen Spey and again Bowmore) from the first round of US Exclusive Casks.
-The first Ardmore he brought to The States one of the only indie Ardmores I don't like.
+The first Ardmore he brought to The States is one of the only indie Ardmores I don't like.
 But when the Exclusives DO work well, it's usually because the cask stays in the background, like with the K&L Fettercairn, K&L "Island Distillery", and the very first Bowmore he brought to The States.
 But I will say I did like the cask influence (whatever sort of cask it was) on an Exclusive Casks Ben Nevis.

 But then there's this Benriach.